 10th Week: Presentation of final projects in the class (A)

 11th Week: Presentation of final projects in the class (B)

 13th Week: Final presentation in the form of artistic event.

 Lotis, T., Diamantopoulos, T., 2015.
 Music Informatics and Music with Computers.
 Athens, Academic Publishers. http://hdl.handle.net/11419/4920

 Kyriakoulakos, P., Kalambakas, E., 2015.
 Sound and Sound Design. (in Kyriakoulakos, P., Kalambakas, E., 2015.
 The audiovisual construction).
 Athens, Academic Publishers. http://hdl.handle.net/11419/3876

 Theory is taught via multimedia presentations, which are available online through the e-class platform.
-On a practical basis, students familiarise with recording, editing, mixing, and audiovisual synchronization techniques through their personal projects, which are projected and discussed in class throughout the semester (peer-to-peer knowledge exchange).
-The final projects involve soundtrack creations for animation, film and video art.
+On a practical basis, students familiarise with recording, editing, mixing, and audiovisual synchronization techniques through their personal projects, which are projected discussed in class throughout the semester (peer-to-peer knowledge exchange).

-Examination is made through a final project (3 soundtrack creations on existing videos) which is given at the end of semester as a video file, accompanied by a written supporting document.
+Examination is made through a final project (sound design for animation) which is given at the end of semester as a video file, accompanied by a written supporting document.
 The student's progress throughout the semester and activity in class are also appreciated.